kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 = Notes =
 *	The JavaScript minification is by [PHP Minify](https://github.com/matthiasmullie/minify)
-*	The alternative JavaScript minification is by [YUI Compressor](http://yui.github.io/yuicompressor/)
-*	Compatible with Nginx, HHVM and PHP 7.
+*	Compatible with Nginx, HHVM and PHP 7
 *	Minimum requirements are PHP 5.5 and WP 4.4, from version 1.4.0 onwards